Bachelor of Science (Maritime Studies)

 BSc in Maritime Studies, Class of 2020

-The International Trading Programme (ITP) specialisation has provided me with significant exposure to commodity trading and the related companies.
-I am forever grateful for the education, as it has opened an exciting career path that I foresee myself working in for years to come.
+The International Trading Programme (ITP) specialisation provided valuable exposure to commodity trading and industry practices, opening up an exciting and fulfilling career path that I look forward to pursuing for years to come.

 Lim Hong Yu